1993–94 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Nadia

 Cyclone Nadia formed on March 16 and moved westward for the first ten days of its duration, due to a ridge to the south.
 Warm waters and low wind shear allowed for the storm to gradually strengthen, first into a moderate tropical storm on March 19 and later into a tropical cyclone on March 21.
 After developing a well-defined eye, Nadia intensified to reach winds of 175 km/h early on March 22, according to MFR.
 The JTWC estimated winds of about 220 km/h.
 On March 23, the cyclone struck northern Madagascar, causing flooding and localized damage where it moved ashore.
 There were 12 deaths in the country.
 Nadia emerged into the Mozambique Channel as a weakened storm, although it reintensified slightly before making landfall in northeastern Mozambique on March 24.
 The storm turned southward through the country, emerging over water on March 26.
 It turned to the northeast and meandered over waters before dissipating on April 1.

-Damage was heaviest in Mozambique, estimated at about $20 million.
+Damage was heaviest in Mozambique, estimated at $20 million.
 Cyclone Nadia severely affected four provinces in the country, primarily Nampula Province where it moved ashore.
 There, 85% of the houses were destroyed, and across its path, the cyclone left 1.5 million people homeless.
 High winds caused widespread power outages, left areas without water, and significantly damaged crops, notably the cashew crop.
 The storm struck before the harvest, and lack of food caused 300 deaths in the months after the storm.
 Across Mozambique, Nadia directly caused 240 deaths and injured thousands.
 Effects spread as far inland as Malawi.